 Extra calcium intake from supplements, beyond what is required to build your bones and teeth, is excreted in the urine, which increases your risk of calcium kidney stones.

 Excess calcium can also build up in your kidneys as your body tries to excrete it.
-Subsequently, calcium and vitamin K2 from food and vitamin D from adequate sun exposure are critical.
+Subsequently, calcium and vitamin K2 from food and vitamin D from adequate sun exposure is critical.

 Plant foods have questionable amounts of absorbable calcium because they contain phytates.
 For example, phytates in spinach, rhubarb, chard, legumes, grains and cereals can.
 Therefore, a diet high in refined grains not only provides less calcium, but the phytates ensure that it is not adequately absorbed.